Code-Institute-Submissions/juliandavid-garcia-MS3_Cocktails/READMe.md

 ### 2.1.6 log Out:
  When cliking on this option the user leaves his/her account, having access only to the home page.

+ ### 2.1.7 Add a Cocktail:
+All registered users have the chance to add new cocktails to the page through a form linked to the dababase in order to keep it updated.

+ ### 2.1.8 Search bar:
+In order to help users to easily find  a recipe or just an ingrediente amongst all recipes there is a search bar located in the header of the home page in which they can type the term needed and  it will be filtered and displayed in  the screen.
+ ### 2.1.9 Edit Cockatil:
+Users have the chance to edit the cocktails they added thought a edit button located in their profile page.
+This edit button will lead the user to a prefilled form which can be easily updated.
 ### 2.2 Features left to implement in the future
  - In the future, I would like to add a section where visitors can leave reviews of the cocktails.
 - i would also like to add pictures to each of the recipes.